uio-carpentry/organisational/meetings/241118_board-meeting.md

 DSC staff will organise cofffee and snacks.
 Nice if it is not just crisps and cookies, but people could bring something to share. _DT_ will try to make a pie, more people?
 Try to put that into the reminder email sent out some days before to make it more attractive

 ### 4. Status on find-more-instructors advertising stunt / How to get more advanced-level carpentry courses?
 - 3 new instructors, one postdoc and two PhD students, on-boarding session done via zoom.
 All are eager to help.
 One is interested in instructor training.
+One is already participating as a helper at the version control WS.
 - GitHub and Vortex UiO pages & join us nettskjema are updated, thanks DSC staff!
 - send out an ad on the MN newsletter in early January in time before the January planning meeting (23.1.) -> _DT_ asks Susann for the dates
-- be more present at events: Data science days, bioinformatics week -> add a stand, distribute flyers, sneak in a quick presentation/call for new members/instructors
+- be more present at events: Data science days, Oslo Bioinformatics Workshop Week (_MA_ is organiser, _FB_ will provide a workshop, [link to general event](https://www.mn.uio.no/sbi/english/events/oslo-bioinformatics-workshop-week-2024/)) -> add a stand, distribute flyers, sneak in a quick presentation/call for new members/instructors

 ### 5. Varia
 One candidate selected for this year's instructor training spots, _EP_ will send an invite email.
+4 spots left.

-**Sign** EP
+**Sign** EP, FB